-Ember attack occurs before, during and after a fire front passes.
+Ember attack occurs before, during and The hotter, drier and windier the day, after a fire front passes.

 Embers are pieces of burning bark, leaves or twigs that are carried by the wind around the main fire creating spot fires.